 Do you think that American Greetings missed out on something in their qualifications list for the World’s Toughest Job?
 Go to https://po.st/jZxAGd and let them know what you would add to the description list!

 The Cardstore, from American Greetings, allows you to make the perfect greeting card.
 They are encouraging you to go the extra mile to show your mom just how special she is.
-Call her or invite her to a special brunch, but make sure you have a personalized card to give her.
+Call her or invite her to a special brunch, but make sure you have personalized mothers day cards to give her.
 Then she will know just how extraordinary all the things she has done for you are.
 If you would like, the Cardstore will print, stamp and send it for you too!

 After a family vote, we decided that Nana should have the Photo Tree card.
 After all, read what it says inside:

 Families take root in a mother’s love., personalize with your own photos